 SourceDefinition

-British Standard BS ISO 6707‑4:2021 (British Standards Insitution, 2021)A “space for use by the public or to which they have right of access”.
+British Standard BS ISO 6707‑4:2021 A “space for use by the public or to which they have right of access”.

-The Criminal Justice Act (1972) (UK Legislation, [no date][a])Includes “any highway and any other premises or place to which at the material time the public have or are permitted to have access, whether on payment or otherwise”.
+The Criminal Justice Act (1972) Includes “any highway and any other premises or place to which at the material time the public have or are permitted to have access, whether on payment or otherwise”.

 Planning Policy Wales’ technical advice note.
-16: Sport, recreation, and open space (Welsh Government, 2009).An Open Space “as all open space of public value, including not just land, but also areas of water such as rivers, canals, lakes and reservoirs which offer important opportunities for sport, recreation and tourism, and can also act as a visual amenity, and may have conservation and biodiversity importance.
+16: Sport, recreation, and open space .An Open Space “as all open space of public value, including not just land, but also areas of water such as rivers, canals, lakes and reservoirs which offer important opportunities for sport, recreation and tourism, and can also act as a visual amenity, and may have conservation and biodiversity importance.
 Areas which are privately owned may have amenity value, although access will not be possible without the agreement of the land owner.
 Areas like domestic gardens are relevant, since places without or with few gardens, are likely to be more reliant upon the provision of public spaces”.

 The different definitions are similar in where they state that the space is accessible, but they are inconsistent regarding ownership of the space.
 Some of the definitions mention types of spaces (weighted bold) as relevant.